 Project H.E.R.
 (Help.
 Enlightenment.
 Resources.) is a comprehensive cancer services program available to all cancer survivors in Benton, Linn, and Lincoln counties.
-The program provides awareness, education, and support for all patients, from the time of your cancer diagnosis through survivorship.
+The program provides awareness, education, and support for all patients from the time of their cancer diagnosis through survivorship.
 Your Project H.E.R. team is available to support you in many ways.
-Your team includes a nurse navigator, outreach coordinator, lay mentor, and volunteers who often are themselves cancer survivors.
+Your team includes a nurse navigator, outreach coordinator, lay mentor, and volunteers who often are cancer survivors themselves.
 This team works closely with your doctors.

 Thanks to the financial assistance of The Corvallis Clinic, The Corvallis Clinic Foundation, grants, and private donations, all services Project H.E.R. provides are free of charge.

-Our Project H.E.R. nurse navigator, Kathy Nepper, RN, can help you through the maze of health-care resources, and provide you important cancer education.
-She is a registered nurse who can answer your many questions about treatment methods, surgery, time frames, and side effects.
-She will also help you understand the various medical doctors you will meet, and stay in touch with you throughout treatment.
+Our Project H.E.R. nurse navigator, Kathy Nepper, RN, can help you through the maze of healthcare resources and provide you with important cancer education.
+She is a registered nurse who can answer many questions about treatment methods, surgery, time frames, and side effects.
+She will also help you understand the various medical doctors you will meet and stay in touch with you throughout treatment.
 She is available to you and your family for as long as needed.

 - Cook for Cancer